Hegl1/ParProg2021/Assignment_10/Assignment_10.md

 ## Task 2

-interessant fürn Tob: real.c in Zeilen 459, 522, 668

 Like we have seen in task 1, we want to optimize the methods `psinv`,`resid` and `iterp` because those 3 function take the most execution time.

 ### First Attempts

 At first, we focused on the `resid` function, because it has the longest execution time and has nested construct of 4 for-loops.
-So we tried to parallize those or rather to optimize the whole nested for-loop construction.
+So we tried to parallelize those or rather to optimize the whole nested for-loop construction.

 But every try of collapsing the loops failed, because the calculations were wrong afterwards.
 Example of one attempt: